BB-Media-IT/Data-Hub/Audiovisual Identifiers & Metadata/aim-schemas.md

-# Audiovisual Identifier & Metadata
+# Audiovisual Identifiers & Metadata

-This document details the schemas used to manage the `Audiovisual Identifier & Metadata` product data.
+This document details the schemas used to manage the `Audiovisual Identifiers & Metadata` product data.
 During the delivery process, a specific S3 Bucket is created for each client.
 In each of these buckets, we have a main folder containing files in JSONL format.
 This folder is named `Sources`.
 Additionally, within this folder, there is a subfolder named `latest`, where the latest snapshot of the `Metadata BB` database is stored.

 ## Document Structure
 This document is organized into the following sections: